aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/EventDialogues/SandWyrm and SandWyrmTail.md

 - [ReorganizeEnemies](../../Actors%20states/Enemy%20party%20members/ReorganizeEnemies.md) called

 ## EventDialogue 14
-This EventDialogue is meant to trigger as the [eventondeath](../../Actors%20states/Enemy%20features.md#eventondeath) of `SandWyrm`:
+This EventDialogue is meant to trigger as the [eventondeath](../../Actors%20states/Enemy%20features.md#eventondeath) of `SandWyrm`.
+It thoroughly kills `SandWyrmTail` and themselves:

 - The enemy party member of the [SandWyrmTail](../../Enemy%20actions/Enemies/SandWyrmTail.md) is obtained (it's possible it doesn't exist if the `SandWyrm` was called when still [Flipped](../../Actors%20states/BattleCondition/Flipped.md))
 - ShakeScreen called with an ammount of 0.05 and 0.85 time